Volker Haucke: Biography

-Volker Haucke studied biochemistry at the Free University of Berlin and at the Biozentrum of the University of Basel (1989-1994) as a scholar of the German National Merit Foundation Studienstiftung des deutschen Volkes.
+Volker Haucke studied biochemistry at the Free University of Berlin and at the Biozentrum of the University of Basel (1989–1994) as a scholar of the German National Merit Foundation Studienstiftung des deutschen Volkes.
 In 1997, he was awarded a PhD ("summa cum laude") in biochemistry by the University of Basel (Biozentrum) for his work in the laboratory of Gottfried Schatz on the mitochondrial protein import machinery.
 From 1997 to 2000 he was a postdoctoral fellow in the research group Pietro De Camilli at Yale University School of Medicine and the Howard Hughes Medical Institute (HHMI) funded by long-term fellowships from the Human Frontier Science Programme Organization (HFSP) and the European Molecular Biology Organization (EMBO).
 Since 2000 he led an independent research group funded by the Deutsche Forschungsgemeinschaft at the Centre for Biochemistry and Molecular Cell Biology at the University of Göttingen.
 In 2003, he became chair of the Department of Membrane Biochemistry at the Free University of Berlin.
 Since 2007, he is a member of the NeuroCure Cluster of Excellence.
-Haucke was spokesperson of the Collaborative Research Centres (SFB) 449 (Structure and Function of Membrane Integral Receptors, 2008-2010) and 958 (Scaffolding of Membranes - Molecular Mechanisms and Cellular Functions, 2011–2012, since 2012 Deputy Spokesperson.)
+Haucke was spokesperson of the Collaborative Research Centres (SFB) 449 (Structure and Function of Membrane Integral Receptors, 2008–2010) and 958 (Scaffolding of Membranes – Molecular Mechanisms and Cellular Functions, 2011–2012, since 2012 Deputy Spokesperson.)

 Since 2012, Volker Haucke is Director of the Leibniz-Forschungsinstitut für Molekulare Pharmakologie (FMP) in Berlin and Professor (W3-S) of Molecular Pharmacology at the Freie Universität Berlin.
 At the FMP, he heads the Department of Molecular Pharmacology and Cell Biology.

 From 2008 to 2016 he was an elected member of the review board biochemistry of the German Research Foundation (DFG) and from 2007 to 2012 a member of the editorial board of the Journal of Biological Chemistry.
 He is currently a member of the editorial boards of EMBO Reports and Biology of the Cell, a member of the scientific advisory board of the open access platform Matters as well as a member of Faculty of 1000.
 For his work, he has received numerous awards.
-Since 2014 Haucke is an elected member of the European Molecular Biology Organization (EMBO) and since 2017 a member of the National Academy of Sciences Leopoldina.
+Since 2014 Haucke is an elected member of the European Molecular Biology Organization (EMBO) and since 2017 a member of the German National Academy of Sciences Leopoldina.
 In 2017 he received the Avanti Award of the American Society for Biochemistry and Molecular Biology (ASBMB) and was awarded funding within the Reinhart-Koselleck program of the DFG.
+In 2025, Haucke was awarded the Leibniz Prize of the German Research Foundation (DFG).
 Volker Haucke is married and has two daughters.